 Recreation & Leisure

-Bucharest has 48 parks and public gardens, out of which Herastrau Park is the largest and the most popular.
+Bucharest has around 50 parks and public gardens, out of which King Michael I, known as Herastrau Park, is the largest and the most popular.
 Besides Herastrau Park, Baneasa Zoo, Baneasa Forest and Lake you can also enjoy the fresh air in Snagov domain, Mogosoaia domain, or Stirbei domain.

 Sports have a strong presence, with national interest in football, tennis, and gymnastics.
 In Herastrau you can ride a bike, you can have a boat ride on the lake and for your children there are plenty of thematic playgrounds.